Reflection guide5 min read

 - Why does source status matter?

-- NeuroType keeps higher-risk or source-pending pages noindexed until review gates are complete, especially when a page touches licensed instruments or clinical topics.
+- NeuroType keeps higher-risk or source-pending pages noindexed until review is complete, especially when a page touches licensed instruments or clinical topics.